 The Freedom of When is summed up in an agile motto: Always be Releasable.
 From the first sprint, a project should be releasable.
 Note this doesn’t mean “released.”
 For sound social reasons, you may not want to release every sprint.
 However, it should be noted that the most admired companies on Earth do, in fact, release on a daily basis.
 Nonetheless the important thing isn’t that it’s “released” but that it’s releasable.

-Why does this matter if it isn't actually given to users?
+Why does this matter if it isn’t actually given to users?
 For two reasons.
-The first is an aphorism every high school athlete has heard their coach say: "you play like you practice."
-If you don't intensely and thoroughly practice the complete story, start to finish, you'll undoubtedly miss something important.
-The second reason is also embedded in the spirit of agile, but has been articulated by Eric Ries in his book Lean Startup: to reduce risk maximally, you must learn as much as you can as early as you can, and the best way to do that is to get real software in front of real users, even if the users are carefully selected and the software is extremely limited compared to the planned final scope.
+The first is an aphorism every high school athlete has heard their coach say: “You play like you practice.”
+If you don’t intensely and thoroughly practice the complete story, start to finish, you’ll undoubtedly miss something important.
+The second reason is also embedded in the spirit of agile, but has been articulated by Eric Ries in his book Lean Startup: To reduce risk maximally, you must learn as much as you can as early as you can.
+The best way to do that is to get real software in front of real users, even if the users are carefully selected and the software is extremely limited compared to the planned final scope.
 The possibility of discovering something — which may in fact be something wonderful that no one had thought of — is an opportunity cost that no project can afford to throw away.

 The beauty of this approach is that you fail fast — or rather, fail constantly, in small ways from which you may learn.
 Conjure in your mind the spectre of the last project of $300M or more that you heard of that was simply never turned on.
 Holding that image in your mind, ask yourself how much trouble it’s worth to always be releasable, having a fully tested project that can be evaluated during the entire course of the project to avoid a catastrophic failure.

 In order to take advantage of this wealth of work already done for you, your team must be partially aware of the world of free software.
-But additionally, you must have a well organized, modular project that allows you to test replacing major functionality with commercial off-the-shelf software (COTS) in a reliable fashion.
+But additionally, you must have a well-organized, modular project that allows you to test replacing major functionality with commercial off-the-shelf software (COTS) in a reliable fashion.

 As in fictional multi-dimensional chess, there are indeed many dimensions of choice, or lack of choice.
 Ask yourselves these questions:

-- Do you have the freedom to deploy the project gradually, one component at a time, or have you been forced (perhaps with your own complicity) into accepting the idea that the project is an "all or nothing" launch?
-For example, in replacing a legacy system, do you have the freedom given you by the "strangler pattern?"
+- Do you have the freedom to deploy the project gradually, one component at a time, or have you been forced (perhaps with your own complicity) into accepting the idea that the project is an “all or nothing” launch?
+For example, in replacing a legacy system, do you have the freedom given to you by the “strangler pattern?”

 - Do you have the freedom to treat each major component independently?
 That is, if Congress suddenly mandated you spend three times as much as you have currently budgeted on one component and one-third as much as you budgeted on a different component, could you do that and still release a functional system?

 - Are you enslaved by a PERT or Gantt chart?
 That is, have you been told you have to get pieces done in a certain order, such that one schedule slip cascades into a schedule slip for the entire project?
-Or, are you using modern agile practices and can release a project, even if incomplete, at any time?
+Conversely, are you using modern agile practices and can release a project, even if incomplete, at any time?